wingerwingman/wingerwingman/README.md

 ### Hi there 👋
-I am a fullstack software engineer from Colorado.
+I am a fullstack software engineer from Colorado

 Working on multiple frontend and backend project using React and and ROR.
 <br>